How to Use Lovable GenAI Tools: Step-by-Step Guide for College Projects

 Introduction: Why AI Matters in College Projects?

-Enter Generative AI tools like ChatGPT, Anthropic Claude, and other LLM-powered platforms.
-These tools are designed not only to answer questions, but also to help students think, research, code, and create more effectively.
-They can summarise lengthy topics, suggest project ideas, debug code, generate citations, and even provide guidance on presentation and writing styles.
+Generative AI tools like ChatGPT, Anthropic Claude, and other LLM-powered platforms are designed not only to answer questions but also to help students think, research, code, and create more effectively.
+These tools can:

 Using AI tools strategically allows students to: